markterweele/windows-itpro-docs/windows/deployment/update/waas-integrate-wufb.md

 ms.date: 02/27/2024
 ---

-# Integrate Windows Update for Business with management solutions
+# Integrate Windows Update client policies with management solutions

 > **Looking for consumer information?** See [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq)

-You can integrate Windows Update for Business deployments with existing management tools such as Windows Server Update Services (WSUS) and Microsoft Configuration Manager.
+You can integrate Windows Autopatch deployments with existing management tools such as Windows Server Update Services (WSUS) and Microsoft Configuration Manager.

-## Integrate Windows Update for Business with Windows Server Update Services
+## Integrate Windows Update client policies with Windows Server Update Services
+<a name="integrate-windows-update-for-business-with-windows-server-update-services"></a>

 For Windows 10, version 1607 and later, devices can be configured to receive updates from both Windows Update (or Microsoft Update) and Windows Server Update Services (WSUS).
-In a joint WSUS and Windows Update for Business setup:
+When using both WSUS and Windows Update client policies:

-- Devices receive their Windows content from Microsoft and defer these updates according to Windows Update for Business policy
+- Devices receive their Windows content from Microsoft and defer these updates according to Windows Update client policies
-- All other content synced from WSUS will be directly applied to the device; that is, updates to products other than Windows won't follow your Windows Update for Business deferral policies
+- All other content synced from WSUS will be directly applied to the device; that is, updates to products other than Windows won't follow your deferral policies.

 ### Configuration example \#1: Deferring Windows Update updates with other update content hosted on WSUS

 **Configuration:**

-- Device is configured to defer Windows quality updates using Windows Update for Business
+- Device is configured to defer Windows quality updates using Windows Update client policies
 - Device is also configured to be managed by WSUS
 - Device isn't configured to enable Microsoft Update (**Update/AllowMUUpdateService** = not enabled)
 - Admin has opted to put updates to Office and other products on WSUS